pinouchon/pinouchon.github.io/about.md

  - To finance a [research startup](http://tufa.ai)
  - To study AI/ML/reasoning
  - To build a safe AGI
- - To automate most of everything, mind upload ourselves, hack into the parent universe and answer the hard philosophical questions including how to pronounce gif.
+ - Then use it to automate most of everything, mind upload ourselves, hack into the parent universe and answer hard philosophical questions such as how to pronounce gif.

 I am committed and willing to put in all the hard work necessary to make that happen.